getlantern/redistrict/cmd/redistrict.md

 ## redistrict

-Utility for migrating redis data from one database to another
+CLI utility for migrating redis data from one database to another

 ### Synopsis

 A program for migrating redis databases particularly when you don't have SSH access to the destination machine.
-This also solves edge cases such as hashes that are too big for DUMP, RESTORE, and MIGRATE (bigger than 512MB).
+This uses DUMP and RESTORE for all keys except when the caller specifies key names of large hashes to migrate separately, as DUMP and RESTORE don't support hashes larger than 512MBs is not supported.
+More details are at https://github.com/antirez/redis/issues/757

+You can specify large hashes using the --hashes flag or by specifying large-hashes in $HOME/.redistrict.yaml, as in:

+large-hashes:
+  - key->value
+  - largeHash
+  - evenLarger

+The command line flags override the config file.

 ```
 redistrict [flags]